 him.
 I was astonsihed; he said something I did not understand.
 When he got up I asked, 'What

 are you?'
 'A Methodist' 'What have you been doing?'
 'Praying.'
 'Does anyone pray

 but Methodists?'
 'Anyone can pray.'
 'Can I pray?'
 'Yes' 'Why did you not tell me

 before, for I must do something; I have felt bad ever since I saw that man in the box.'
 I told him

-I would go back and hear make his next speech, which I did, and in his sermon understood something of
+I would go back and hear him make his next speech, which I did, and in his sermon understood something of

 mourners' bench.
 I went, of course.
 This was the first mourners' bench I had ever